 Magnesium phosphide-based fumigants such as Plates, Strips, Prepac Spot Fumigant and partially spent materials will release phosphine gas if exposed to moisture from the air or if it comes into contact with water, acids and many other liquids.
 Magnesium phosphide is considerably more reactive than is aluminum phosphide and will liberate gas more rapidly.
 This is particularly true in the presence of liquid water and at higher temperatures.
 Since phosphine gas may ignite spontaneously at levels above its lower flammable limit of 1.8% v/v (18,000 ppm), it is important not to exceed this concentration.
 Ignition of high concentrations of phosphine gas can produce a very energetic reaction.
 Explosion can occur under these conditions and may cause severe personal injury.
 Never allow the buildup of phosphine gas to exceed explosive concentrations.
 Do not confine spent or partially spent metal phosphide fumigants as the slow release of phosphine gas from this material may result in formation of an explosive atmosphere.
-Magnesium phosphide fumigants should not be stacked, piled up or contacted with liquid water.
+Do not stack, pile, and/or allow magnesium phosphide fumigants to come into contact with liquids under any condition, except when deactivating partially spent or unreacted plates and strips using the wet method (see Section 23.2.a.).
 This may cause a temperature increase, accelerate the rate of gas production and confine the gas so that ignition could occur.